nikvoronin/LastWallpaper/README.md

 - __tray_icon__ - what will the tray icon look like:
   - "replica" - a tiny replica of desktop image.
   - "mosaic" - nine tiles with main accent colors of desktop image.
+- __wallpaper_fit__ - specifies how the desktop wallpaper should be displayed.
+  - "default" - the best fit.
+It is equal to "fill".
+  - "center" - center the image; do not stretch.
+  - "tile" - tile the image across all monitors.
+  - "stretch" - stretch the image to exactly fit on the monitor, without maintain aspect ratio.
+  - "span" - spans a single image across all monitors attached to the system.
+  - "fit" - stretch the image to exactly the height or width of the monitor without changing its aspect ratio or cropping the image.
+This can result in colored letterbox bars on either side or on above and below of the image.
+  - "fill" - stretch the image to fill the screen, cropping the image as necessary to avoid letterbox bars.
+This one is used as "default".
 - __active_pods__ - active pods list.
 Will updated in appear order.
 The first one with positive result become a wallpaper.
   - "bing" - bing.com
   - "wikipedia" - Wikipedia POTD